RingGo E-Wallet and Phone Payments

 - Through the internet (either via a mobile or pc)

-iPhone, Android, Windows phone and Blackberry 10 users can download a RingGo smartphone application (free of charge), through their handset or from the relevant store.
+iPhone, Android and Windows phone users can download a RingGo smartphone application (free of charge), through their handset or from the relevant store.
 The app allows you to register for the service, locates your nearest RingGo zone, lets you manage your account and allows you to pay to park directly through the app.

 Click on the links below to go the relevant website: